HyperviewHQ/hyperview_docs/documentation/asset-management/topics/control-operations.rst

 - Update firmware
 - Power on, off or cycle a rack PDU outlet

+.. note:: Only Administrator users can access and set an asset's control operation settings.

 These operations require appropriate authentication.
 The control operations page allows users with the appropriate permissions to configure authentication parameters and if needed assign a data collector.

 Equivalent bulk actions allow for the bulk configuration of these credentials.